Get Involved

 Join a Survey!

 Navigate on the map to find out where we are surveying pigeon guillemots in the greater Salish Sea.
-If you are interested in being a survey volunteer, click on a highlighted area to find your survey region and contact information for the local coordinating organization.
+Each highlighted area represents an independently coordinated region within our network.
+Click on your region of choice to see the contact information for the local coordinator and sponsoring organization.

 Photo: Govinda Holtby